Kanisorn Wongsrichanalai, Ph.D.

 - “Lessons of War: Three Civil War Veterans and the Goals of Post-War Education” in Lorien Foote and Kanisorn Wongsrichanalai, eds., So Conceived and So Dedicated: Intellectual Life in the Civil War Era North (New York: Fordham University Press, 2015)

-- “‘What Is a Person Worth At Such a Time’: New England College Students, Sectionalism, and Secession” in Children, Youth, and the Sectional Conflict, ed.
+- “‘What Is a Person Worth At Such a Time’: New England College Students, Sectionalism, and Secession” in Children and Youth During the Civil War Era, ed.
 James Marten (New York: New York University Press, January, 2012).

 - “Universities and Their Sons: New England College Students and Graduates in the Civil War,” Massachusetts Historical Review 13 (November, 2011).

 - “‘Home and All It Meant’: Bowdoin College as a Nostalgia-Based Intermediate Motivator,” Maine History 43, no. 3 (January, 2008): 166-87.

 Nineteenth-Century U.S., Civil War and Reconstruction, Slavery, Gender